East Head

 A rare sight of a sandy beach on the Sussex coast

-In the summer months West Wittering pulls the crowds for its spectacular sand, but at the far end of this stretch of beach is a National Trust managed nature reserve with a special sand dune habitat, which makes a wonderful walk all year round.
+In the summer months West Wittering pulls the crowds for its spectacular sandy beach.
+At the far end of this famous stretch of sand is a National Trust managed nature reserve with a special sand dune habitat, which makes a wonderful walk all year round.

 The Route